Leveraging LLMs to Automate Energy-Aware Refactoring of Parallel Scientific Codes: Experimental Results

-\textsl{Application Code Length.} For the two longer miniAps, \texttt{XSBench} (1,472 lines) and \texttt{miniMDock} (2,394 lines), LASSI-EE delivered average energy savings of 5.7-9.4\% and 28.3-40.3\%, respectively, between MI100 and A100 GPUs. \textbf{With these codes being approximately 3× longer than most HeCBench codes, LASSI-EE demonstrates scalability beyond typical benchmark kernels toward more complex applications.}
+\textsl{Application Code Length.} For the two miniApps, \texttt{XSBench} (1,472 lines) and \texttt{miniMDock} (2,394 lines), LASSI-EE delivered average energy savings of 5.7\% (MI100) to 9.4\% (A100) for XSBench, and 28.3\% (MI100) to 40.3\% (A100) for miniMDock.
+These codes are approximately 3× longer than most HeCBench codes, indicating LASSI-EE applies to parallel codes well beyond typical benchmark kernel scale.

-These averages in Table \ref{tab:performance_summary} reflect only successful generated codes and do not account for the \emph{probability} of generating energy-reducing code during any given run of LASSI-EE.
-In the following sections, we report the \emph{expected} improvements from one or more runs using pass@$k$ and energy-reduction@$k$ metrics (\S \ref{sec:metrics}), which quantify LASSI-EE's practical utility for automated energy-efficient parallel code generation.